Skip to content

 Field Explanation:

-1. Layer: Layer, controlling the stacking order of the subtitles, the larger the number, the higher the level.
+1. Layer: Layer level, controlling the stacking order of subtitles, with larger numbers indicating higher layers.

-2. Start: Subtitle start time, the format is hours:minutes:seconds.milliseconds.
+2. Start: Subtitle start time, in the format hours:minutes:seconds.milliseconds.

 3. End: Subtitle end time.